oracle/graal/docs/tools/insight/Insight-Manual.md

         at <js> :program(seq.js:7:74-83)
 ```

-The exceptions emitted by Insight instruments are treated as regular language
+The exceptions emitted by Insight instrument are treated as regular language exceptions.
-exceptions.
-The `seq.js` program could use regular `try { ... } catch (e) { ... }`
-block to catch them and deal with them as if they were emitted by the regular
+The `seq.js` program could use the regular `try { ... } catch (e) { ... }` block to catch them and deal with them as if they were emitted by the regular user code.
-user code.

-### Intercepting & Altering Execution
+### Intercepting and Altering Execution

 GraalVM Insight is capable to alter the execution of a program.
-It can
-skip certain computations and replace them with own alternatives.
-Imagine
+It can skip certain computations and replace them with own alternatives.
-simple `plus` function:
+The the following `plus` function as an example:

 ```js
 function plus(a, b) {